Kathleen M. Williams: Federal judicial service

 On July 21, 2010, President Barack Obama nominated Williams to replace United States District Judge Daniel T. K. Hurley on the United States District Court for the Southern District of Florida.
 The United States Senate confirmed Williams by unanimous consent on August 2, 2011.
 She received her judicial commission on August 4, 2011.

+Notable cases

+In April 2020, Williams granted prisoner plaintiffs' request for a preliminary injunction ordering the Miami-Dade County Corrections and Rehabilitation Department to enforce social distancing, provide disinfectant, and offer testing in response to COVID-19 outbreak.
+Her order was then vacated by a divided panel of the United States Court of Appeals for the Eleventh Circuit in June 2020.

+In August 2025, Williams ruled in favor of a coalition of environmental groups and the Miccosukee Tribe of Indians, ordering that the immigration detention facility known as Alligator Alcatraz be closed within 60 days and that no new detainees be brought to the facility, due to the irreparable harm that the facility was causing to the Florida Everglades.